 Your employees should make the decisions when people are genuinely closest to the situation and the need for a decision.

 Can You Fix Top Down Management?

-You don't have to get rid of your hierarchy in favor of some trendy holacracy where everyone is an equal.
+You don't have to get rid of your hierarchy in favor of some trendy holacracy where everyone functions as an equal.
 What you can do is give your employees power and influence over their own sphere.
 Managers still direct the work, but you allow the employees to carry out the work how they see best.

 This can grate on the nerves of managers who are used to their word being the equivalent of a commandment issued from on high.
 But, it can not only reduce the stress and pressure on the leadership team but increase the engagement and happiness of the employees.